emeryvarga/PyBer_Analysis/README.md

 ## Overview

-This exploratory analysis showcases the differences in ride-sharing data among the different city types to help PyBer improve access to ride-sharing services, as well asdetermine affordability for underserved neighborhoods.
+This exploratory analysis showcases the differences in ride-sharing data among the different city types to help PyBer improve access to ride-sharing services, as well as determine affordability for underserved neighborhoods.

 ## Resources